AAbella7529/AAbella7529/README.md

 👋  Thanks for following.

-💻 I am a tech and AI enthusiast's currently busy upskilling / reskilling in Coding, AI and Cyber Security, and always love to learn.
+💻 I am a tech and AI enthusiasts currently busy upskilling / reskilling in Coding, AI and Cyber Security, and always love to learn.

 :zap: Looking to transition into "AI or Cyber Security" and unlock my Tech Career Potential.